segmentio/segment-docs/src/unify/linked-profiles/setup-guides/BigQuery-setup.md

 12. Click **Add Key > Create new key**.
 13. In the pop-up window, select **JSON** for the key type, and click **Create**.
 14. Copy all the content within the file you've created and downloaded.
-15. Navigate to Segment and paste all the credentials you copied from step 13 into the **Enter your credentials** section as you connect your warehouse destination.
+15. Navigate to Segment and paste all the credentials you've just copied into the **Enter your credentials** section as you connect your warehouse destination.

 ## Grant access to datasets and tables for enrichment